 We also recognize the importance of supporting short service employees (SSE), or employees with fewer than six months experience, in their initial on-the-job training and performance.
 This effort is especially important because of the extensive employee turnover experienced in the service industry during the recent downturn.
-With that challenge in mind, we highly encourage every contractor to provide direct, one-on-one mentoring for each SSE deployed to a crew.
+With that challenge in mind, we collaborate with contractors to help ensure the proper onboarding of SSEs.

 Partnering for a Safe Industry

 Chesapeake partners with several industry trade organizations to share key safety learnings with our peers.
 While we may compete in the marketplace, we’re united in keeping our employees, partners and neighbors safe.
 Chesapeake is involved in safety-related committees and/or membership with:

 - American Exploration & Production Council

 - American Society of Safety Professionals